robinagandhi/CYBR4360-8366/Firewalls-iptables.md

 We also have a default apache webserver running on the Ubuntu VM on port 80.
 To test this, in your Kali VM open a browser and enter the IP address of the Ubuntu VM in the address bar.
 You should see the default Apache webpage.

 To see what else is open, we can do a port scan using [Nmap](https://nmap.org/book/man.html), which is a network scanner.
 To use it simply use this command in the Kali VM terminal.
 Keep in mind that port scanning unauthorized computers is not legal or ethical.
+Again, in the command below, replace `Ubuntu_machine_IP_address_here` with the IP address you noted above.
+It should begin with `192.168`.

 ```bash
 nmap Ubuntu_machine_IP_address_here
 ```
 While you can do alot [more with nmap, including firewall evasion](https://www.stationx.net/nmap-cheat-sheet/), the above command will probably report that port 22 (SSH) and port 80 (HTTP) are open on the Ubuntu VM.
-Since we now know that SSH is running we can open a remote shell using the following command:
+Since we now know that SSH is running we can open a remote shell using the following command.
+You should get the hang of this now, replace `Ubuntu_machine_IP_address_here` with the IP address you noted above.
+It should begin with `192.168`.

 ```bash
 ssh -l steal Ubuntu_machine_IP_address_here